-If the total load approaches to the total rated vehicle load, including weight of operator, passenger, cargo, accessories and trailer tongue weight:
+If the total load approaches 1509 lb.
+(685 kg), including weight of operator, passenger, cargo, accessories and trailer Towing Hitch Weight:

-- Inflate the tires to maximum pressure: - UFORCE 1000: Front tire: 70 kPa, rear tire: 100 kPa. - UFORCE 1000 XL: Front tire: 80 kPa, rear tire: 100 kPa. - · Readjust the suspension coil spring pre-load accordingly. - Operate with the shift lever in L (low gear) when carrying heavy loads in the cargo box and/or pulling a trailer.
+- Inflate the tires to maximum pressure: Front: 14 PSI (97 kPa), rear :18 PSI (124 kPa). - · Readjust the suspension coil spring pre-load accordingly. - Operate with the shift lever in L (low gear) when carrying heavy loads in the cargo box and/or pulling a trailer.